Inclusive and Effective College Science Classrooms: Engaging Students, Designing Lessons, and Integrating Diversity into Curriculum

 Teaching diverse populations of students requires instructors to construct learning environments that are inclusive and effective.
 Research in many disciplines suggests that how students personally experience learning environments strongly influences their engagement, motivation, sense of belonging, and conceptual learning.
 Workshop participants will share a common experience as the basis for discussing how different students may experience learning environments differently from one another.
 Participants will have the opportunity to self-assess their current awareness of 21 common equitable teaching strategies and identify those that could be immediately implemented in their classrooms and other settings.
 This workshop will also focus on teaching choices we make as instructors.
 Participants will explore their current approaches to planning and reflecting on their teaching, and will explore the 5E learning cycle model as an analytical tool for understanding teaching choices.
 They will self-assess and analyze current class sessions and identify changes that could be immediately implemented.
 Participants will also discuss integrating diversity into their curriculum through Scientist Spotlights, metacognitive homework assignments that have been shown to shift students' stereotypes of scientists and enhance science identity.
 Finally, participants will develop action plans and will leave with specific practical strategies to implement in their courses and programs.

 Registration is required to participate in the short course.
-Register for the short course through both the GSA Registration (Short Course #524), and by completing an online form through SAGE 2YC at SAGE 2YC Short Course Registration by August 19, 2019
+Register for the short course through both the GSA Registration (Short Course #524), and by completing the SAGE 2YC Short Course Registration by August 19, 2019

 This workshop is part of the Supporting and Advancing Geoscience in Two-Year Colleges: Faculty as Change Agents project and is supported by the National Science Foundation Division of Undergraduate Education through grants DUE 1525593, 1524605, 1524623, 1524800, and 1835935.